goblinqueen/leaftheme/README.md

-# leafsync
+# LeafTheme
-WordSync Dictionary sync for all types of cursed uses
+WordTheme Dictionary sync for all types of cursed uses